tofergregg/baby-feeding/README.md

 4. The `cgi-bin` directory should be set up so that the web server can write a file to the directory.

 5. You must forward the port on your router to allow the Raspberry Pi webserver to have a web-facing port.
+For example, on my router I forwarded port `1234` to the IP address of my Raspberry Pi on its port `80`.
+In other words, when *Webhooks* makes a request to my global IP address on port 1234, it gets forwarded to the Apache web server on port 80 on my Raspberry Pi.

 6. Set up two [IFTTT](https://ifttt.com) services, as follows: